 This zone describes the electrical systems and components of your home.
 The following pages include information about main service, generators, sub-panels, circuit breakers, wiring, switches, outlets and light fixtures.
 Also in this zone, you will find some discussion about the electricity that is used to power these systems and how to be efficient with it.

 Thanks in part to the fierce competition between rivals Thomas Edison and Nicola Tesla, American homes have had electricity available to them since around the turn of the Twentieth Century.
 Over the last 120 years, electricity has morphed from being an interesting feature into a life support system that powers basically everything in the home including even the toilets and faucets.

-Electricity has in fact become so important to the operation of the home that some systems require a separate back-up power generator to keep things running in case the main power supply is ever interrupted.
+Electricity has become so important to the operation of the home that some systems require a separate back-up power generator to keep things running in case the main power supply is ever interrupted.

-Because Edison’s low voltage DC system eventually lost the electrification competition over 100 years ago, Tesla’s high-voltage, alternating current (A/C) is the standard today in our homes.
-This voltage is good at traveling long distances (from remote generation plants) but is powerful enough to kill should we actually come in contact with it.
+Thomas Edison’s low voltage DC system eventually lost the electrification competition over 100 years ago.
+Instead, Westinghouse’s (Tesla) high-voltage, alternating current (A/C) won and is now the standard used today in our homes.
+A/C voltage is good at traveling long distances (from remote generation plants) but is powerful enough to kill should you actually come in contact with it.

 There is quite an art to designing the locations for outlets (AKA receptacles,) switches, and understanding the proper placement of lighting within the home.
 Entire professions are available for electrical and lighting design.

 As a homeowner you should be familiar with these key components of the electrical system: Light switches, outlets, lighting, distribution (main and sub) panels and circuit breakers.
 In addition, if the home is so equipped, photovoltaic panels, generators and low voltage, entertainment and network systems.